mickelson/attract/Layouts.md

       - `Style.Underlined`
    * `font` - Get/set the name of the font used for this listbox.
 Default is the layout font name.
+   * `format_string` - Get/set the format for the text to display in each list entry.
+Supported format tokens are the same as for the [`fe.Text`](#Text) class `msg` attribute.
+If empty, game titles will be displayed (i.e. the same behaviour as if set to "[Title]").
+Default is an empty value.
    * `shader` - Get/set the GLSL shader for this listbox.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).